wencheung/api-sample-lesson/README.md

 The goal is to code out a gif-finder that takes in a user's keyword and sends you back the gifs that meet that criteria.

-## Warm up!

-The page has a button on it already.
-Code out an event listener in the script.js file that logs "button pressed!" to the console when the button is pressed, and confirm that it is working.

 ## Get an API key

 1. Go to [https://developers.giphy.com/](https://developers.giphy.com/).